backstagephp/uploadcare-field/README.md

 ];
 ```

+## Automatic Migration

+This package includes an automatic migration that fixes double-encoded JSON data in Uploadcare fields.
+This migration runs automatically when the package is installed or updated.

+### What the migration does:

+-   **Fixes double-encoded JSON**: Removes unnecessary JSON encoding layers that were created in earlier versions
+-   **Updates both tables**: Processes both `content_field_values` and `settings` tables
+-   **Safe execution**: Only runs if the relevant tables exist
+-   **Logging**: Logs all changes for transparency and debugging

+The migration will run automatically when you:

+-   Install the package for the first time
+-   Update the package via Composer
+-   Run `composer update` or `composer install`

+⚠️ **Important**: This migration is not reversible.
+Always make a database backup before updating the package.

 ## Usage

 After adding the Uploadcare field to your `backstage/fields.php` config file, the field will automatically be available in the Backstage CMS.